-The Johnson Estates Concept Plan meets the requirements of Section 633 of the Municipal Government Act, and complies with the Town of Rimbey's Municipal Development Plan Bylaw 672/97 and Town of Rimbey's Areas Structure Plan Bylaw 839/09.
+The Johnson Estates Concept Plan meets the requirements of Section 633 of the Municipal Government Act, and complies with the Town of Rimbey's Municipal Development Plan.
 As such, it describes future land uses and density, potential population levels, traffic circulation, municipal servicing, reserve dedication and staging of development.